A Typical Sunday at St. Stephen’s

 Finding a Seat

-Please feel free to sit in any pew on either side – front, middle, or back on the main floor of the sanctuary or there is also a balcony which
+Please feel free to sit in any pew on either side – front, middle, or back on the main floor of the sanctuary.

 What to Wear